igorua/commercetools-demo-site/README.md

 # Template and Documentation to set up a demo webshop with the commercetools platform

-This README describes how to set up a sales demo as easy as possible using free or commercetools provided cloud hosting.
+This README describes how to set up a sales demo as easy as possible.

 For goals vs. non-goals see the [Contribution Guide](CONTRIBUTE.md).

-You can start by [duplicating](https://help.github.com/articles/duplicating-a-repository/) or simply downloading this repository as a ZIP file.
+You can start by downloading this repository as a ZIP file.

 ## Necessary Accounts